nichy-consortium/nichy/docs/resources/how_to_guides/Neurobagel_data_annotation.md

 ## Summary
 - Annotate your clinical spreadsheet using the NICHY variable list and Neurobagel tool.
 - Reach out to the NICHY team and join [the Neurobagel discord server](https://discord.gg/sxnCT4QJ7a) for support.
-- Share feedback on missing variables with the NICHY team or usability improvements with the Neurobagel team, directly through the tool.
+- Share feedback on missing variables in the second tab of [the NICHY variable list](https://docs.google.com/spreadsheets/d/1ubx4VcJ8pq8DuKaEKq4oYcD3IZ0A9W9TB_aDn3oyLqE/edit?gid=0#gid=0) or usability improvements with the Neurobagel team, directly through the tool.